Atascadero town

 More Like This

 Atascadero is often sunny and bright when the coast is socked in with fog.
 It's a great place to come if you are tired of the gloom!
 The downtown area is the best part of town and has a hundred year old City Hall with a large park called the Sunken Gardens in front of it.
 There is a fountain in the park, a fenced white sculpture, an assortment of amazing old trees including magnolia trees, and soft grass.
 Around City Hall are more sculptures and classic fountains.
-Walk inside City Hall to admire the beautiful rotunda ceiling.
-On the front of City Hall it says, "Turn your face to the sun and you cannot see the shadows."
+Atop the west side of City Hall there is a lovely quote, "Turn your face to the sun and you cannot see the shadows."
+Walk inside City Hall (weekdays only) to admire the ornate rotunda ceiling that has maroon alcoves- there isn't any glass in the rotunda ceiling so it's dark and a bit claustrophobic beneath it.
+It is extremely musty inside City Hall.

 In the downtown area there are some cute cafes on one block of Entrada Ave where it meets El Camino Real.
 Bramble Pie Co (closed Mondays) has mint green chairs and little plants in white pots, plus big windows with a colorful view of the street and the hillside with tall trees beyond.
 Their brisket or chorizo and potato empanadas and seasonal fruit pies/cobblers are very delicious, some of the best ever.
 The crust is really incredible.
 They also play good music!
 On warm days, sit outside in the afternoon shade on their front patio.
 Everyone is friendly in Atascadero so you can have a chat with people you meet.